-Bowling Green's Role
+Bowling Green's Role in the Civil War

 Kentucky was of such great strategic importance, that Abraham Lincoln stated in an 1861 letter, “I think to lose Kentucky is nearly the same as to lose the whole game.”
 With Kentuckians divided between North and South, the state adopted a policy of neutrality at the beginning of the Civil War.
 The status ended in early September 1861, when Confederate troops under General Gideon Pillow seized the Mississippi River town of Columbus, Kentucky.
 The Union army under General Ulysses S. Grant responded by taking the cities of Paducah and Smithland, Kentucky.
 Fully realizing its importance to the Southern cause, Confederate General Simon Bolivar Buckner led approximately 4000 troops to occupy Bowling Green on 18 September 1861.